What Happens During a Section 8 Inspection?

 The Public Housing Authority will usually conduct housing inspections at the following times:

-- Before a tenant with a housing choice voucher moves into a unit.
-It is done to make sure that the unit complies with HUD's Housing Quality Standards.
+- Before a tenant with a housing choice voucher moves into a unit, to make sure that the unit complies with HUD's Housing Quality Standards

 The PHA will usually send you a notice in advance of the inspection, which states the date and time when the inspection will take place.